AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please provide a codebook for the data.
   - The codebook should at a minimum describe the variables obtained from the data source, in a manner that will let others verify that they have obtained a substantially similar dataset if successfully obtaining access to the data.

+### When data are erroneously provided

+> [REQUIRED] ⚠️ ⚡Please remove the [XXXX] data from the deposit, as you do not have the rights to redistribute these data.⚡

 ### If using World Development Indicators (WDI)

 > [STRONGLY SUGGESTED] You use the WDI, but manually downloaded the data.
 We strongly suggest you use the API to formalize programmatically the download of the precise data series you used.